|

 Vacuum your house regularly

-Your dogs are constantly in contact with the floors, so it is good to vacuum the house regularly to remove traces of dust or pollen that have gathered throughout the fibers.
 Try to vacuum at least once a week, and remember to clean the curtains and other places around the house where pollen might have accumulated.

-Make sure your dogs are in another room when you are vacuuming since they are not too fond of the noise.
+Make sure your dogs are in another room when you are vacuuming, since they are not too fond of the noise.
 This way, they can also avoid the dust you stir up while cleaning.

 Clean or replace air filters

-Using an air purifier also can help reduce allergens inside your home.
+Using an air purifier can also help reduce allergens inside your home.

 Clean your dog’s bedding

-Dirty bedding has a good chance of irritating dogs as they love pressing their faces into their beds.
+Dirty bedding has a good chance of irritating dogs, as they love pressing their faces into their beds.

 If your dog also sheds more in the allergy season, you have another reason to do more cleaning.

-While there are simple ways to deal with crazy seasonal shedding, there is only one way to remove allergens from their bedding: regular washing.
+While there are simple ways to deal with seasonal shedding, there is only one way to remove allergens from their bedding: regular washing.

 So, soak bedding in blankets in hot water weekly to keep them clean and safe.
 Wash stuffed toys occasionally to remove dust and allergens, too.